canonical/charm-events/README.md

 classDef optLeaderEvent fill:#5f55,stroke-dasharray: 5 5;
 ```

-## Understanding the graph
+### Legend
+* `(start)` and `(end)` are 'meta' nodes and represent the beginning and end of the lifecycle of a Charm/juju unit.
+All other nodes represent hooks (events) that can occur during said lifecycle.
+* Hard arrows represent strict temporal ordering which is enforced by the juju state machine and respected by the Operator Framework, which mediates between the juju controller and the Charm code.
+* Dotted arrows represent a 1:1 relationship between relation events, explained in more detail down in the Operation section.
+* The large yellow boxes represent broad phases in the lifecycle.
 You can read the graph as follows: when you fire up a unit, there is first a setup phase, when that is done the unit enters a operation phase, and when the unit goes there will be a sequence of teardown events.
 Generally speaking, this guarantees some sort of ordering of the events: events that are unique to the teardown phase can be guaranteed not to be fired during the setup phase.
 So a `stop` will never be fired before a `start`.
+* The colors of the event nodes represent a logical but practically meaningless grouping of the events.
+  * green for leadership events
+  * red for storage events
+  * purple for relation events
+  * blue for generic lifecycle events

+## Other events
-The obvious omission from the graph is the `*-pebble-ready` event, which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
+The obvious omission from the graph above is the `*-pebble-ready` event, which can be fired at any time whatsoever during the lifecycle of a charm; similarly all actions and custom events can trigger hooks which can race with any other hook in the graph.
 Lacking a way to add them to the mermaid graph without ruining its symmetry and so as to avoid giving the wrong impression, I omitted these altogether.

 `[pre/post]-series-upgrade` machine charm events are also omitted, but these are simply part of the opeartion phase.
 Summary below: